-Thus, it can be concluded that based on the outer loading and Average Variance Extracted (AVE) values, the data of this study met the requirements of convergence validity.
+Thus, it can be concluded that based on the outer loading and Average Variance Extracted (AVE) values, the data of this study has met the requirements of convergence validity.

-4.1.2 Validity of Discrimination
+4.2.1 Validity of Discrimination

-For the validity of discrimination, a cross-loading factor value was used to determine whether the construct had sufficient discrimination, provided that the loading value of the intended construct was greater than the other values, and the standard value for each construct was greater than 0.7.
+In the validity of discrimination, a cross loading factor value is used to determine whether the construct has sufficient discrimination, provided that the loading value of the intended construct is greater than the other values and the standard value value for each construct is greater than 0.7.